sagomilk/crazy-jam/README.md

 crazy-jam
 =========

-This is an code jam.
-It is so ugly but delicious. wow !
+This is an code jam, an demo jam.
+It is so ugly but ... wow !